-To ensure strong stewardship, the board needs to operate independently, have a prudent mix of relevant skills and experience, including industry knowledge and experience, a mix of age ranges and tenure, sufficiently diverse backgrounds and opinions to support balanced discussion and debate, and must be a manageable size to facilitate productive discussion and decision-making.
+To ensure strong stewardship, the board needs to operate independently, have a prudent mix of relevant skills and experience, including industry knowledge and experience, a mix of tenures, sufficiently diverse backgrounds and opinions to support balanced discussion and debate, and must be a manageable size to facilitate productive discussion and decision-making.
 We believe this year's group of eleven nominated directors meets all of these requirements.

-The profiles on the following pages tell you about each nominated director's background and experience, independence, meeting attendance, share ownership, other public company directorships and voting results from our 2023 annual meeting of shareholders (as applicable).
-All information is provided as of March 21, 2024, unless indicated otherwise.
+The profiles on the following pages tell you about each nominated director's background and experience, independence, meeting attendance, share ownership, other public company directorships and voting results from our 2024 annual meeting of shareholders (as applicable).
+All information is provided as of March 20, 2025, unless indicated otherwise.